wpeterman/ResistanceGA/README.md

 install_github("wpeterman/ResistanceGA") # Downloads package
 require(ResistanceGA) # Installs package and the other required packages needed
 ```
-Once the package is installed, you can further explore the functions by opening the HTML 'Vignette'
+Once the package is installed, you can further explore the functions by opening the HTML 'Vignette'.
+You can also view the vignette directly [*here*](https://dl.dropboxusercontent.com/u/23513016/ResistanceGA_Vignette.html "Vignette")
 ```
-vignette('ResistanceGA_Vignette')
+vignette('ResistanceGA_Vignette')  # Opens tutorial in web browser
 ```

 ### Other notes